 collaborative approach to care and takes pride in the knowledge she has gained since

-joining the Home Instead team in June 2015 and she is passionate about ensuring
+joining the Home Instead team in June 2015.
+Brittany is passionate about ensuring

 clients are receiving the best care possible.